verbb/postie/docs/shipping-providers/usps.md

 # USPS

-In order to use USPS, you'll need to ensure you are using a valid United States address as your store location.
-You'll also need to ensure your Craft Commerce default currency is set to USD.

 ### How to get API access

 Register for an API username via the [Registration for USPS Web Tools](https://registration.shippingapis.com/) form.
 Add this username in the provider information either through the control panel, or in the configuration file.